About US

 Retreats for obtaining and maintaining optimal wellness

-The Safir Sanctuary is a part of the Edith Irby Jones Wellness Retreat Center offering a whole new personal experience for healing and sustainable optimal wellness
+The Edith Irby Jones Wellness Retreat Center offers a whole new personal experience for healing and sustainable optimal wellness

 LIFE COACHING to help create a balance in all areas